lamarios/selfoss-companion/README.md

 CHROME CHANGELOG
 ---------
+Version 0.0.0.5
+* Removed iframe popup, since selfoss 2.10 iframing selfoss is not permitted anymore
+* now allowing IP address as URL for selfoss
 Version 0.0.0.3
 * Notifications will now disappear after 3 seconds (Thanks alenofx)
 * Unread item counter will be updated when the pop-up is closed (Thanks alenofx)